donomii/throff/README.md

          DEFAULT            ... [ PRINTLN [ X IS EQUAL TO 0 ] ]
      ]A

 Case tests each condition (on the left).
 If that condition is true, it calls the function on the right.
-CASE is an expression, the result of the function is the result of the CASE.
+CASE is an expression, the result of the function becomes the result of the CASE.

     REBIND COUNT => ADD COUNT CASE A[
                                          LESSTHAN 0 X       ... -1